Updated 1 day ago

 Calculate how many solar panels you need to power your home

-The solar industry has grown and changed quite a bit over the last decade.
+The solar industry has grown and changed significantly over the last decade.
 Solar panel systems are currently the cheapest they’ve ever been, and solar panel installations are increasing on both the residential and utility scales.

 Despite this, there are some solar energy facts that people don’t typically know.
 We’ve compiled a list of these lesser-known facts about solar energy so you can learn a little more about the most abundant energy source on the planet!